nixworks/public/news/2015/08/21/index.md

 ## [2015-08-21](/news/2015/08/21/index.md)

-##### destroyed
+##### Destroyed
 ### [The Islamic State in Iraq and the Levant destroys the historic Mar Elian monastery near the town of Al-Qaryatayn in the Homs Governorate in Syria. ](/news/2015/08/21/the-islamic-state-in-iraq-and-the-levant-destroys-the-historic-mar-elian-monastery-near-the-town-of-al-qaryatayn-in-the-homs-governorate-in.md)
-_Context: destroyed, Islamic State in Iraq and the Levant, Homs Governorate, Al-Qaryatayn, Syria, Mar Elian monastery_
+_Context: Al-Qaryatayn, destroyed, Homs Governorate, Syria, Mar Elian monastery, Islamic State in Iraq and the Levant_

 ##### Saudi-led intervention in Yemen
 ### [Saudi-led coalition air-strikes on the Yemeni city of Taiz leave at least 65 civilians killed. ](/news/2015/08/21/saudi-led-coalition-air-strikes-on-the-yemeni-city-of-taiz-leave-at-least-65-civilians-killed.md)